Insulin Resistance Diet: What to Eat & What to Avoid

 Carbs are the major component of your daily food, so adding them to your insulin resistance diet chart is a must.

-Also Read: Why is Fatty Liver Becoming An Increasingly Common Problem?
+Read More: Why is Fatty Liver Becoming An Increasingly Common Problem?

 What to Avoid in Insulin Resistance?

-As mentioned above, insulin resistance is greatly affected by diet.
+How to control insulin resistance?
+The answer lies below, insulin resistance is greatly affected by diet.
 Eating the right food can increase your insulin sensitivity and help manage blood glucose levels.

 1) Sugary drinks or fruit juices